mengjieli0726/daily_work/ICp_System_test.md

 **Test Sprint1**

-* Belows cases will be handled by Infrastructure squad in Sprint 1:
+* Below cases will be handled by Infrastructure squad in Sprint 1:

 	1) monitor the Installation time of each installer component/tasks.